patrickcgray/gulf_stream_meanders/README.md

-# Investigating fine-scale biophysical dynamics on the Gulf Stream front: evidence for ageostrophic chlorophyll-a enhancement and
+# Evidence for kilometer-scale biophysical features at the Gulf Stream front
-assessing unique communities across the front

-Authors:

-***this repo currently involves code and data for two projects and is being split apart***
+Authors: Patrick Clifton Gray, Ivan Savelyev, Nicolas Cassar, Marina Levy, Emmanuel Boss, Yoav Lehahn, Guillaume Bourdin, Kate A. Thompson, Anna Windle, Jessica Gronniger, Sheri Floge, Dana E. Hunt, Greg Silsbe, Zackary I. Johnson, David W. Johnston

+This work is currently available on bioRxiv at: [link TBD] and is under review at the Journal of Geophysical Research: Oceans.

 ### Running the Notebook
 Once you have pulled the repo down locally via git and have Docker installed all code here can be run fully in Docker based on a prebuilt environment by running: